kimble/nmxmlp/README.md

 here is a list of things that I'd like to look into.

 1. Implement some real world examples to flush out api mistakes
-2. Add support for extracting different data types then String from attributes
-3. Further improvements to error messages
+2. Further improvements to error messages